egap/methods-guides/latex-guide/latex-guide.md

 ## Takeaways

-- A LaTeX document contains mainly two sections: a preamble, which defines the styling and defines title and author, and the document text.
+- A LaTeX document contains mainly two sections: 1) a preamble, which defines the styling and defines title and author, and 2) the document text.
 - The LaTeX system separates concerns having to do with writing from concerns having to do with format.
-It allows you to focus on writing content in a plain text document, following by processing to make a nice pdf file including automatically formatted citations, bibliography, cross-references, figures, tables, etc.
+It allows you to focus on writing content in a plain text document, followed by processing to make a nice pdf file including automatically formatted citations, bibliography, cross-references, figures, tables, etc.
 - Processing the typed document delivers a layout that automatically handles